freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/18-project-euler/project-euler-problems-101-to-200/problem-189-tri-colouring-a-triangular-grid.md

 <img alt="64 個の三角形を並べて作られた、辺長 8 の大きな三角形" src="https://cdn.freecodecamp.org/curriculum/project-euler/tri-colouring-a-triangular-grid-1.gif" style="background-color: white; padding: 10px; display: block; margin-right: auto; margin-left: auto; margin-bottom: 1.2rem;" />

-We wish to colour the interior of each triangle with one of three colours: red, green or blue, so that no two neighboring triangles have the same colour. このような色の塗り方を、「有効な塗り方」と呼ぶことにします。 Here, two triangles are said to be neighboring if they share an edge.
+We wish to color the interior of each triangle with one of three colors: red, green or blue, so that no two neighboring triangles have the same color.
+Such a coloring shall be called valid.
+Here, two triangles are said to be neighboring if they share an edge.
 Note: if they only share a vertex, then they are not neighbors.

-例えば、下図は上の三角形の有効な塗り方です。
+For example, here is a valid coloring of the above grid:

 <img alt="64 個の三角形からなる色付き格子" src="https://cdn.freecodecamp.org/curriculum/project-euler/tri-colouring-a-triangular-grid-2.gif" style="background-color: white; padding: 10px; display: block; margin-right: auto; margin-left: auto; margin-bottom: 1.2rem;" />

-C の回転または反転によって得られる塗り方 C' は、C と同一でない限り C とは異なるものとみなされます。
+A coloring C' which is obtained from a coloring C by rotation or reflection is considered distinct from C unless the two are identical.

-上の構成の場合、相異なる有効な塗り方は何通りありますか。
+How many distinct valid colorings are there for the above configuration?

 # --hints--